Coronavirus (COVID-19) and Pregnancy: Q&A with Columbia Ob/Gyn Physicians

 Can I, or my family, get COVID-19 testing?

-We are currently testing all patients in labor for the COVID-19 virus.
+We are currently testing all patients who come for delivery for the COVID-19 virus.
 This is because many symptoms of labor mimic those of COVID-19, such as fatigue or shortness of breath or diarrhea.
+If your delivery is scheduled, you may get a call to get tested in an office prior to coming to the labor unit.
 The information from these test results will help us protect patients and their new babies.
 Please see more information on new Labor & Delivery policies.

 What else should we know about guidelines and best practices for COVID-19 in pregnancy?